jpquast/protti/README.md

 **protti** is developed and maintained by members of the lab of Paola Picotti at ETH Zurich.
-Our lab is focused on protein structural changes in response to perturbations such as metabolite, drug and protein binding-events([Piazza 2018](https://www.sciencedirect.com/science/article/pii/S0092867417314484), [Piazza 2020](https://www.nature.com/articles/s41467-020-18071-x#additional-information),
+Our lab is focused on protein structural changes that occur in response to perturbations such as metabolite, drug and protein binding-events, as well as protein aggregation and enzyme activation ([Piazza 2018](https://www.sciencedirect.com/science/article/pii/S0092867417314484), [Piazza 2020](https://www.nature.com/articles/s41467-020-18071-x#additional-information),